Skip to main content

 sudo apt install tros-hobot-audio

-4. The compatible audio board has been successfully connected to the RDK (refer to the Smart Voice section for more details).
+1. A compatible audio board has been properly connected to the RDK (refer to the Intelligent Voice chapter).

 sudo apt-get install ros-foxy-gazebo-*